Champeney History, Family Crest & Coats of Arms

 Early History of the Champeney family

-Another 145 words (10 lines of text) covering the years 1300 and 1534 are included under the topic Early Champeney History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Champeney research.
+Another 73 words (5 lines of text) covering the years 1300, 1534, 1569, 1643, 1669 and 1548 are included under the topic Early Champeney History in all our PDF Extended History products and printed products wherever possible.

 Champeney Spelling Variations